Bruno Zevi: Editor, writer and politician

 From 1955 onwards, he wrote a column for the weekly L'Espresso magazine.
-He was an active member of the Italian Jewish community, and took part in anti-fascist activities within the Giustizia e Libertà movement.
+He was an active member of the Italian Jewish community and took part in anti-fascist activities within the Giustizia e Libertà movement.
 He was active in the Action Party and later in Popular Unity and in the Radical Party, which he represented in the Chamber of Deputies from 1987 to 1992.
-From 1954 until his death in 2000 he was editor of his own magazine L'architettura.
+From 1954 until his death in 2000, he was editor of his own magazine L'architettura.
 Cronache e storia.

 The Modern Language of Architecture is one of Zevi's most significant publications.
-In this book Zevi sets forth seven principles or “antirules” to codify the language of architecture created by Le Corbusier, Gropius, Mies van der Rohe, and Wright.
+In this book, Zevi sets forth seven principles or “antirules” to codify the language of architecture created by Le Corbusier, Gropius, Mies van der Rohe, and Wright.
 In place of the classical language of the Beaux Art school, with its focus on abstract principles of order, proportion, and symmetry, he presents an alternative system of communication characterized by a free interpretation of contents and function, an emphasis on difference and dissonance, a dynamic of multidimensional vision, and independent interplay of elements, an organic marriage of engineering and design, a concept of living spaces that are designed for use, and an integration of buildings into their surroundings.
-Anticipating the innovations of postmodern architecture, Zevi argues forcefully for complexity and against unity, for decomposition dialogue between architecture and historiography, finding elements of the modern language of architecture throughout history, and discussing the process of architectural innovation.
+Anticipating the innovations of postmodern architecture, Zevi argues forcefully for complexity and against unity, for decomposition and dialogue between architecture and historiography, finding elements of the modern language of architecture throughout history, and discussing the process of architectural innovation.

 Architecture as space

 Zevi argued in Saper vedere l'architettura that space is essential for both the definition and appreciation of architecture.
+He also maintained that space is empty until it is occupied by visual messages.
+Zevi held that this space is animated by the gestures and actions of those who inhabit it.
+He is also known as an advocate of the spatial ideas of Frank Lloyd Wright.